fnproject/ext-statsapi/examples/operators/README.md

 http://localhost:8080/v1/apps/hello-cold-async-a/stats

 If you ran the above script once you should see the number of calls grow to 90.
+By default this displays statistics for the past five minutes with a step interval of 30s.
+Find more about [time and step parameters](/README.md#time-and-step-parameters).

 Now try the following API calls.
 These return statistics for each of the three functions individually: